 Data Processing Agreement

 Note: This data processing agreement is based on the Standard Contractual Clauses between Controllers and Processors in the EU under Article 28 (7) of Regulation (EU) 2016/679 of the European Parliament and of the Council and Article 29 (7) of Regulation (EU) 2018/1725 of the European Parliament and of the Council issued by the EU Commission on June 4, 2021 (Implementing Decision C(2021) 3701).
 As required pursuant to Section I, Clause 2 (a), the Clauses have not been modified by Decentriq.
 However, where the Clauses present a choice between different options, the non-applicable option has been deleted.
-Option choices are made transparent with footnotes.
 Further, in Section II, Clause 7.7 (a), the notification period for changes in the List of Sub-Processors has been set to 3 months.
 Annex I references the parties of the main agreement under which Decentriq provides its services as a Processor under these Clauses.
+Where a Controller and Decentriq executed a separate DPA either based on these Clauses or otherwise, the executed DPA shall apply exclusively instead of these Clauses.
 Annexes II – IV reference additional information, including information published by Decentriq on its online resources, such as detailed processing descriptions, technical and organizational measures and the list of sub-processors.
 An additional Annex V has been added for processing under these Clauses that does not fall under the territorial scope of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.

 STANDARD CONTRACTUAL CLAUSES